DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Methodology

 \subsection{Motivation}

-The primary objective in training time-series forecast models is to align the conditional distribution of model-generated forecasts with that of the label sequence.
-Likelihood-based approaches seeks this by maximizing the conditional likelihood of the label sequence.
-A common practice is to estimate the negative log-likelihood through the mean squared error (MSE), which has become the predominant objective for training time-series forecast models~\citep{tqnet}.
-However, MSE treats each future step as an independent prediction task and thus ignores the autocorrelation structure of the label sequence, where each observation typically depends on its predecessors~\citep{DLinear}.
-Such an oversight renders MSE biased from the true negative log-likelihood of the label sequence.
-This issue is termed as autocorrelation bias and formalized in Theorem~\ref{thm:bias}.
+Training time-series forecastingmodels requires aligning the conditional distribution of model-generated forecasts with that of the label sequence.
+To achieve this, the dominant approach minimizes the conditional negative log-likelihood of $\mathbf{y}$, typically estimated using MSE~\citep{wu2025k2vae,hu2025adaptive,ma2026phat,ma2026see}.
+However, MSE treats future steps in $\mathbf{y}$ as independent, ignoring label autocorrelation where $y_t$ depends on $y_{<t}$.
+This oversight renders MSE biased from the true negative log-likelihood of $\mathbf{y}$---an issue we term autocorrelation bias, formalized in Theorem~\ref{thm:bias}.